 A CGU to which goodwill has been allocated shall be tested for impairment annually, and whenever there is an indication that the unit may be impaired, by comparing the carrying amount of the unit including the goodwill, with the recoverable amount of the unit.
 If the recoverable amount of the unit exceeds the carrying amount of the unit, the unit and the goodwill allocated to that unit shall be regarded as not impaired.
+If the carrying amount of the unit exceeds the recoverable amount of the unit exceeds the regarded as not impaired.
 If the carrying amount of the unit exceeds the recoverable amount of the unit, the Group shall recognize the impairment loss.
 Impairment losses relating to goodwill cannot be reversed in subsequent periods.